Hatchery Information System

 Purpose of the Model

 While tracking the physical structures at a hatchery is important, it is not sufficient to understanding the operation of a fish hatchery.
 Physical structures may be divided into multiple smaller spaces, the number and size of which can change over time.
 To understand the operations of a fish hatchery over time, it is necessary to track the spaces within the physical structures and how they change over time, in addition to tracking the physical structures themselves.
-Some of the information such as temperature, flow, and often depth, that a hatchery would want to track, are tied to the physical structure, while other information such as fish density, volume, and turnover, are tied to the spaces within the physical structure.
+Some of the information such as temperature, flow, and often depth, that a hatchery would want to track, are tied to the physical structure, while other metrics such as fish density, volume, and turnover, are tied to the spaces within the physical structure.

 In the Hatchery Information System, the physical structures are called Rearing Unit Bases, or RUB.
 The spaces within the physical structures are called Rearing Units or RU.
 A single Rearing Unit Base will have one or more Rearing Units within it.
-The number or rearing units may stay fixed, if the base can’t be divided, or it can change over time as dividers are added and removed.
+The number of rearing units may stay fixed, if the base can’t be divided, or it can change over time as dividers are added and removed.
 While Hatchery Information System makes use of these formal names internally and in documentation, when talking about a hatchery design with a general audience, it is more common to use the term “rearing unit” to refer to either the physical structure or the spaces within the physical structure without making a distinction between the two.
 The context of the conversation is usually sufficient to tell the two apart.

 A representation of how a single rearing unit can be split in two with the addition of a divider.